 ✔️ Think like a scientist: Create a consistent interview experience for all candidates.
 Think of interviewing like an experiment, where you need to keep all variables constant to see if meaningful differences emerge between candidates.

-Forget those ‘gut feeling’ interviews!
-Unstructured conversations open the door to bias, which hinders diversity, leads to bad decisions, and perpetuates societal inequities.
+Forget those ‘gut feeling’ interviews.
+Unstructured conversations open the door to bias, which hinders inclusion, leads to bad decisions, and perpetuates societal inequities.
 Structured interviews are the antidote and a vital element of inclusive systems.
 Research shows they’re twice as effective at predicting job performance success!

-✔️ Neutral tone: Keep body language and communication consistent across interviews.
+✔️ Keep a neutral tone: Maintain steady body language and tone across interviews.

 Sample behavioral interview prompts: